5094 E. Los Coyotes Diagonal

 Medications

-Depending on the type of glaucoma, the first line of treatment is usually one or more medicated drops that are instilled into the eye(s) on a daily basis.
+Depending on the type of glaucoma, the first line of treatment is usually a medicated drop that is instilled into the eye(s) on a daily basis.
 This drop is meant to reduce and stabilize the eye pressure to prevent further optic nerve damage.
-If successful, this drop can be continued indefinitely.
-Consult about medication at the Long Beach Vision Care Center.
+If successful, this drop can be continued indefinitely as long as it remains effective.

-If medications don’t sufficiently maintain IOP, there are several laser procedures that may help.
+If medications don’t sufficiently control IOPs, there are several laser procedures that may help.
 The type of laser and procedure depends on the type of glaucoma.
 One of the safest procedures for treating primary open angle glaucoma is called selective laser trabeculoplasty (SLT).
-The success rate is about 75-80% and can last up to 4 years.
-It reduces IOP by enhancing the outflow of fluid.
+The success rate for IOP reduction is about 80-85%, and it can last up to 4 years.
+It reduces IOP by enhancing the outflow of fluid out of the eye.
 This is a minimally invasive, in-office, painless procedure that can be repeated in the future.
-Our Glaucoma specialists performs this SLT procedure on several patients every week in our office.
+Our Glaucoma Specialists perform this SLT procedure on several patients every week in our office.